kubernetes/website/content/en/blog/_posts/2024-04-05-diy-create-your-own-cloud-with-kubernetes-part-2/index.md

 Cilium is based on the eBPF technology, which allows for efficient offloading of the Linux networking stack, thereby improving performance and security compared to traditional methods based on iptables.

-In practice, Cilium and Kube-OVN can be easily [integrated](https://kube-ovn.readthedocs.io/zh-cn/stable/en/advance/with-cilium/) to provide a unified solution that offers seamless multi-tenant networking for virtual machines, as well as advanced network policies and combined services network functionality.
+In practice, Cilium and Kube-OVN can be easily [integrated](https://kube-ovn.readthedocs.io/zh-cn/stable/en/advance/with-cilium/) to provide a unified solution that offers seamless, multi-tenant networking for virtual machines, as well as advanced network policies and combined services network functionality.

 ### External Traffic Load Balancer